svchinche/CCOMS/README.md

 ---------------------------------

 * There are two ways of update
     * Recreate - Will terminate all your replica, and recreate a new deployment.
+Generally we use this in development environemnt
     * Rolling - Not updating the instances at once, updating application with stages.
 We use this for zero downtime to keep application available for customer. </br>

 Below are the option that we use in rolling update